rtbins/gcp-notes/K8s_fundamentals.md

 ## Containerization

-A container is a collection of software processes unified by <mark>one namespace</mark> with access to an os kernel that it shares with other containers and little to no access between containers.
+A container is a collection of software processes unified by `one namespace` with access to an os kernel that it shares with other containers and little to no access between containers.

 A runtime instance of a docker image contains three things